dennisreimann/website/src/articles/2016-01-26-elm-data-structures-list-array-set-dict.md

 <!-- more -->

-All of these data structures require that the elements they contain have the same type – i.e. a list of strings: `List String`.
+All of these data structures require that the elements they contain have the same type – e.g. a list of strings: `List String`.
 The compiler takes care of enforcing the type safety, which is a difference to JavaScript, where arrays can contain elements of any type.

 The different data structures share a common "interface" of functions, which can be used to iterate over the elements and operate on them.
 Besides the basic operations `map`, `filter`, `foldl`/`foldr` (know to the JavaScripter as `reduce`) there are also functions like `isEmpty` or `member`.
 The latter is not available for arrays though, which brings us right to the differences and use cases of the different kinds of data structures …